Public Health

 PH 534.
 Introduction to Health Informatics.
 3 Credits.

 This course will introduce students in the health professions to the field of health informatics, which is the interdisciplinary science concerned with the storage, retrieval, and use of data, information, and knowledge for problem-solving and decision making in biomedicine and public health.
 The course will provide students with the foundational competencies needed to understand and apply informatics concepts and methods to the practice of healthcare.
 Students will be given opportunities to develop informatics knowledge and skills using real-world examples of health information technology applications from their current or future scope of practice.
-Prerequisite: Successful completion of PH 531 or consent from instructor.
+Successful completion of this course will prepare students for informed participation in the ongoing digital transformation of the US healthcare system.
+Prerequisite: Successful completion of a biostatistics course or consent from instructor.
 F.

 PH 541.
 Public Health Communication.
 2 Credits.